 Nationally, participation in nature-based outdoor recreation has been steadily increasing for many decades.
-Camping, canoeing, kayaking and bicycling have grown the most in popularity since the 1960s, likely due to improvements in equipment technology.
-In general, outdoor recreation has increased significantly in popularity since the turn of the 21st century, though the mix of chosen activities and their relative popularity is changing (Cordell, 2012).
-For example, hunting and fishing are declining nationwide, while nature viewing and photography is much more common.
-According to the 2016 Federal Outdoor Recreation Trends: Effects on Economic Opportunities, a report by the USDA, since 2000 there has been a dramatic increase in both participation rates and number of days spent doing activities like wildlife viewing and photography, off-highway vehicle driving, and physically challenging activities like kayaking (White et al, 2016).
-National surveys also indicate that while nature-based outdoor recreation is generally far more common among Whites than racial minorities, there are several activities that are popular across all ethnic groups: running, hiking, biking, camping and fishing.
+Camping, canoeing, kayaking, and bicycling have grown the most in popularity since the 1960s, likely due to improvements in equipment technology.
+In general, outdoor recreation has increased significantly in popularity since the turn of the 21st century, though the mix of chosen activities and their relative popularity changes through the decades (Cordell, 2012).
+According to the Supporting Wisconsin's Vital Outdoor Economy: Economic Data and Impact Report 2020-2022, a report by the Wisconsin Office of Outdoor Recreation, in 2021 the outdoor recreation industry contributed \$8.7 billion to the state GDP, growing faster than the state's overall economy at a rate of 14.5%.
+Outdoor recreation has been found to be a large push for Wisconsin tourism, attracting both residents and people from out of state, leading to \$771 million increase in value added from local trips.
+National surveys also indicate that while nature-based outdoor recreation is generally far more common among Whites than racial minorities, there are several activities that are popular across all ethnic groups: running, hiking, biking, camping, and fishing.

 As the population of the U.S. and Wisconsin continues to diversify, particularly among Millennials and younger generations, attracting a wide range of users to outdoor activities is vital for maintaining support.
 Millennials make up the largest portion of the population, and they are more diverse than any preceding generation.
-A 2017 report by the Outdoor Industry Association identifies running, bicycling (road, mountain, BMX), fishing, camping and hiking as the five most popular activities for youth and young adults age 6-24.
+A 2023 report by the Outdoor Industry Association identifies hiking, running, bicycling (road, mountain, BMX), fishing, and camping as the five most popular activities in 2022.
+The fastest growing categories in outdoor recreation participation were reported to be snowshoeing (21% increase), camping (12% increase), cross-country skiing (8.5% increase), and BMX cycling which had an annual growth of 8.3%.
+However, in comparing the fastest growing categories in terms of value added by the activity, climbing, hiking, and tent camping has been leading with a 27% increase of \$127 million in 2021.

 At the same time, many baby boomers are committed to active lifestyles as they age.
-Low-impact activities like visiting developed sites, wildlife viewing and nature photography continue to be popular among older adults.
+Low-impact activities like visiting developed sites, wildlife viewing, and nature photography continue to be popular among older adults, along with motorized sports.
+The percentage of senior citizens participating in outdoor recreation has been on the rise in recent years, and in 2022 a record high of 35% of citizens aged 55+ reported participating in outdoor recreation.

 It is important to stay abreast of national recreation trends and adapt to changing demographics, but local and regional recreational demand does not always reflect national trends.
 Some activities that are projected either not to grow or to decline nationally, such as hunting and snowmobiling, remain popular in Sauk County, while other activities with rapid growth projection, such as developed skiing and motorized water activities, have limited availability here.
+It must be stated that participation rates and economic impact are not directly correlated and as a County we have a responsibility to offer outdoor recreational opportunities not only for the economic impact but for our community's overall health and well-being.